MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 ### Common Challenges

-* There's a limited set of configurations available through Provisioning Packages
+* There's a limited set of configurations available through provisioning packages
 * Cloud services aren't able to be used, therefore limiting the HoloLens 2 capabilities.
 * Higher administrative overhead since these devices have to be set up, configured, and updated manually.